diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 Once the stage graph is defined, tasks are created and dispatched to an internal scheduler, which varies depending on the deployment mode being used.
 Stages in the physical plan can depend on each other, based on the RDD lineage, so they will be executed in a specific order.
 For instance, a stage that outputs shuffle data must occur before one that relies on that data being present.

-A physical stage will launch tasks that each do the same thing but on specific partitions of data.
+`A physical stage will launch tasks that each do the same thing but on specific partitions of data`.
 Each task internally performs the same steps:
 1. Fetching its input, either from `data storage (if the RDD is an input RDD), an existing RDD (if the stage is based on already cached data), or shuffle outputs`.
 2. Performing the operation necessary to compute RDD(s) that it represents.
 3. Writing output to a shuffle, to external storage, or back to the driver (if it is the final RDD of an action such as count()).